Passing the torch to the next generation of societal leaders

 Are there activities during holiday period?

 No, we always organise the activities outside of holiday period.
-So you will not have a Forum at the end of December or in the middle of July-August... and the same applies to the Conversations Circles.
+So you will not have a Forum at the end of December or in the middle of July-August… and the same applies to the Conversation Circles.
 Regarding the Field Work and the Mentorship, you organise that with your team mates or Mentor directly, so you can arrange the schedule as you want.

 Is the program compatible with parenthood?